Cognigy/Extensions/extensions/avaya-voice/README.md

 This node will hand over the call conversation to the destination, either as a phone number or as a sip address.
 The following arguments have to be defined:

+- `From`: The optional phone number from which the call is handed over.
-- **Handover type**: There are two options to handover, phone and sip.
+- `Type`: There are two options to handover, phone and sip.

    - **Phone**: Hand over the call conversation to a phone number.
       - `Destination`: phone number such as +19712209270.